Plagiocephaly Basics: Causes & Risk Factors In The Us

 Understanding Plagiocephaly: Definition and Overview

-Plagiocephaly, often referred to as flat head syndrome, is a condition characterized by an asymmetrical shape of a baby’s head.
-This condition can occur when a baby spends extended periods resting on their back, leading to a flattening on one side of the skull.
+Plagiocephaly, often called flat head syndrome, describes an asymmetrical shape of a baby’s head.
+It often appears as a flat spot on one side or the back of the skull.

 Common Causes of Plagiocephaly